P1ntas/Large-Scale-Software-Development/src/dinasore/README.md

     net start mosquitto
     ```

-    The broker should be running on the default port `1883` (keep this in mind for the next steps).
+    The broker should be running on the default port `1883`.

 - Then, in order to run DINASORE on your system, you need to run the following commands:
     ```sh